KhushiChoubey26/KhushiChoubey26/README.md

 ## Hi there 👋 I'm Khushi Choubey!

-🚀 Data Scientist | Machine Learning Enthusiast | Full-Stack Developer
+🚀 Data Scientist | Machine Learning Enthusiast

 Passionate about building scalable AI solutions and data-driven applications that solve real-world problems.
 With a strong foundation in machine learning, cloud computing, and software engineering, I thrive on transforming raw data into actionable insights.